jmartin82/mmock/README.md

 ```

 Or run mmock locally from the command line.
+(Requires Go 1.8 at least)

 ```
 go get github.com/jmartin82/mmock